 An order receipt is automatically sent to the diplomate’s account email.
-Diplomate’s may also view and download the receipt by signing into your AACC account.
+Diplomate’s may also view and download the receipt by signing into your ADLM account.
 Once signed in, go to “My Profile” and then “Order History.”
 Select the appropriate item and then “Print Invoice.”
-As a reminder, orders are processed by AACC (the administrative support of transactions).
+As a reminder, orders are processed by ADLM (the administrative support of transactions).

 At the end of each certification period, a portion of diplomates are chosen at random to assess the documentation submitted to ensure it meets the requirements for continuing education in certification renewal.

 The audit process is not meant to alarm any diplomate selected.
 It can be thought of as a quality control check among the many diplomates.
 Members of the POCT Professional Certification Credentials Subcommittee oversee the audit process.
 These individuals will review the individual documentation submitted.
 If there are any questions or additional information needed, they will contact the diplomate directly.
 The diplomate may be requested to submit additional documentation, clarify the activity or participation details, or provide corrections to incorrectly submitted materials.
 If the audit process reveals errors or issues that are not readily resolved, the reviewer(s) will work to develop a mitigation plan if possible.

 As a certifying body, the audit process helps us to describe and define to external groups how the specialty ensures appropriate and required continuing education takes place.

 There are many reasons a diplomate may miss the deadline for certification renewal.
 Our goal is to facilitate a return to active status as soon as possible.